-- Maximum acceptable values of the lateral to vertical (L/V) force ratios at individual wheels - Maximum acceptable ratio of the total of lateral and vertical forces applied by the entire truck to the track structure - Maximum vertical impact loading at any wheel when passing over a defined track irregularity - Minimum value of the vertical load at any wheel
+- maximum acceptable values of the lateral to vertical (L/V) force ratios at individual wheels; - maximum acceptable ratio of the total of lateral and vertical forces applied by the entire truck to the track structure; - maximum vertical impact loading at any wheel when passing over a defined track irregularity; and - minimum value of the vertical load at any wheel.

-These limits must be observed under all operating conditions - maximum speed, all conditions of curvature and cant deficiency, and applicable all track geometry conditions, including low class track in yards and sidings.
+These limits must be observed under all operating conditions - maximum speed, all conditions of curvature and cant deficiency, and applicable to all track geometry conditions, including low class track in yards and sidings.